Medical Insurance for H1 Visa Holders

 For Short-term or Temporary Visits:

-Purchasing visitor insurance is a smart choice when you are entering the USA for the first time or need temporary medical coverage for your travel.
-The insurance will be useful for your international travel and for initial stays before settling in the US.
+Buying visitors insurance is a smart choice when you're entering the U.S. for the first time or just need temporary medical insurance for your travels.

-What is the Difference Between Visitor Insurance and Long-Term Domestic Insurance?
+What is the Difference Between Visitors Insurance & Long-term Domestic Insurance?

-Visitor insurance is a short-term temporary insurance meant for short durations of travel and does not provide broad coverage as US domestic health insurance provides.
-Since visitor insurance is for temporary visitors, it does not meet PCPIA or ObamaCare requirements.
+Visitors insurance is a short-term temporary insurance meant for short durations of travel, and doesn't provide the broad coverage that the U.S. domestic health insurance provides.
+Fortunately, there are a lot of visa medical insurance options.

-US Visa holders with H4 visas, L2 visas, etc, who are the dependent family members of the primary visa holders such as H visa or L visa, qualify for visitors insurance policy; if they are coming to make a short visit to the US or entering the country for the first time.
+U.S. visa holders who are dependents of the primary visa holder may qualify for visitors insurance policies.
+It depends on if they're making a short visit to the U.S. or entering the country for the first time.